The International Carbohydrate Organization Constitution

 If a country fails to be represented at two consecutive ICO meetings, the Secretary shall ask the appropriate national body if it wishes to continue to be represented and ask for a response by a set date.
 Any country either responding negatively or failing to respond by the prescribed date will no longer be entitled to a national Representative, but could be invited to rejoin ICO at a later date.

 When a National Representative retires from his/her professional position, he/she shall inform the Secretary immediately.
-The Secretary shall write the appropriate national body suggesting that a new representative be selected.
+In normal practice the out-going representative should assist in the process of nomination of a new representative for their nation.
+The new representative must be endorsed by the national body.
+In the absence of the outgoing representative facilitating the appointment of a new representative, the Secretary shall write the appropriate national body suggesting that a new representative be selected.

 B. Non-voting Members